MohamadAmin-MZ/tondarMotor/README.md

 # 🏍️ TondarMotor – Backend API

- **From "learning backend" to "real interaction"** – this is the project where I finally connected a real frontend to a real backend.
- Built with Node.js, Express, and MongoDB.
+ **From "learning backend" to "real interaction"** – A RESTful backend API for a motorcycle marketplace built with Node.js, Express, and MongoDB.

 ---

 ## What this is (and what it isn't)

 **TondarMotor** is a RESTful API for a motorcycle marketplace.
 It handles products, articles, authentication, and admin controls.
-But more importantly – **it's the project where I learned how to work with a frontend team.**

 Unlike my previous project (`SabzCourse`), which was purely for practicing backend concepts, this one was built with a **real frontend in mind**.
 I designed the endpoints, error responses, and data flow so that a frontend developer could actually use them.